sarangii/sarangii.github.io/resume.md

 ---

-**TL;DR**, I am Aditya Sarangi from [Baripada](https://en.wikipedia.org/wiki/Baripada), India.
+I am Aditya Sarangi from [Baripada](https://en.wikipedia.org/wiki/Baripada), India.
 I have worked in the non-profit space previously.
 I can speak in 4 human languages proficiently and 2 computer languages in the intermediate level.

-I am not a cookie cutter candidate for this job.
+**TL;DR** I am not a cookie cutter candidate for this job.
 The skills that I have acquired through my education, curiosity and work experience would make me a tight fight for the role.
 This role marries the best of both worlds I love, technology and helping humans navigate technology.

 This resume summarizes how I got to where I am presently.
 It is divided into various sections please feel free to skip around.